hamadhassan3/regex_pattern_matching/README.md

-# IntelliRegex: Smart Text Pattern Matching & Replacement
+# Web Application for Regex Pattern Matching and Replacement

 A Django and React web application that allows users to upload CSV/Excel files, identify text patterns using natural language, and perform replacements.
 It leverages the Gemini API to convert natural language queries into regex.